 The downside is that you have to post three posts simultaneously, each with a similar look and feel.

-For example, Jac Cunningham brands herself as a creative and graphic designer.
+The rainbow feed is one of the most impressive grid layouts.
+There’s just something amazing about the color transitioning as you scroll down the feed.Of course, the advantage of is that it helps you stand out.
+It’s great if you’re an influencer, graphic designer, photographer or a design agency.For example, Jac Cunningham brands herself as a creative and graphic designer.
 She is able to showcase her talent as a designer and make her branding come to life through her intricate rainbow feed.

 The puzzle Instagram layout idea divides one large image into nine different parts and posts them individually.
 It’s not a common sight to see, which is why it stands out.
 Here’s an example from @nellke_kramay:

-That said—you can still rock the puzzle layout by making each puzzle piece unique and attractive in its own way.
+It’s not used by a lot of businesses, and for good reason.
+If you read up on Instagram engagement, you know that every post counts.
+You have to consistently engage with the most number of followers to appear in more feeds and engage with more people.If you’re using a puzzle layout, people won’t interact with a part of a whole.
+They can’t appreciate a single image, unless they view the feed itself.
+So, while the puzzle layout looks great, it certainly isn’t for everyone.That said—you can still rock the puzzle layout by making each puzzle piece unique and attractive in its own way.
 Juniperoasts (@juniperoasts) Instagram feed is a testament to this fact.
 She brands herself as a “romantic minimalist” and her feed reflects this.
 It’s not often that you see a puzzle layout done wonderfully.

 At the end of the day, the puzzle layout is a lot more difficult to visualize and execute.
 You need to use tools like Lightroom and Photoshop to create a large image and slice them into equal pieces.
 You also need to come up with great concepts to ensure that each puzzle piece can stand out both as a whole or on its own.